eduardd76/ospf-agentic-rag/README.md

 ## 👤 About the Author

 Created by [Eduard Dulharu](https://www.linkedin.com/in/eduarddulharu)
-Senior Network Architect | AI in Networking Advocate | CTO @ Brilu
+Senior Network Architect | AI in Networking Advocate

 ---